thedansilva/SudokuMaster/README.md

 ![](https://imgur.com/ZqI7PKI.jpg)

+### Setting up the game
+1. Open index.php on a locally hosted server (WAMP, etc).
+2. Navigate to the "level" and "difficulty" selection.
+3. etc.
+4. etc.
+5. etc.

 ### Game Board

-On the second page, the Sudoku board will generate a puzzle according to the difficulty and level setting chosen from the first page.
+On the second page (level.php), the Sudoku board will generate a puzzle according to the difficulty and level setting chosen from the first page.
 The game board is free for user input and users can input solutions into each individual cell.
+Level.php grabs the user's input for level and difficulty and returns a Sudoku table of the level found in levels/.

 The board also features a "Give Up" button that will display the solution to the user if the user is not able to finish the puzzle.